Japan eVisa - Indian Passport, US Resident (H1B)

 Check for the confirmation email

 You should receive an email with subject "JAPAN eVISA [Notification of temporary reception of application]" and a receipt number.
-Keep this number.
 If you don't receive it within a few hours, check your spam folder.

 Shows how to identify which application to select for submission